fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 # Compiling

 We are going to compile one of the sample application for our board.
-Lets use the hello-world application at <z/samples/hello\_world/microkernel>.
+Let's use the hello-world application at <z/samples/hello\_world/microkernel>.
 Open up the [Getting Started Guide](https://www.zephyrproject.org/doc/getting_started/ getting_started.html), and look at the section "Building a Sample